helderdaniel/MooshakTools/submissions.md

  A,52770,Wrong Answer,1
  (...)
  ```
- For operation "FailType" and "AcceptedFailType", list is formatted as sample below and sorted alphabetically:
+ For operation "FailType" and "AcceptedFailType", list is formatted as sample below and sorted alphabetically.
+ Columns from left to right are:

+- Mooshak contest's problem name
+- Team name
+- number of all failed submissions for this problem and this team

  ```
  A,44340,3
  A,49551,1